Workflows

 FF-->>C: {result: "SUCCESS", status: "DECLINED"}

-C->>C: Return original decline
+C->>C: Return original decline — continue normal retry cadence

-else SUBMITTED
+else Rescued

-FF-->>C: {result: "SUCCESS", status: "SUBMITTED"}
+FF-->>C: {result: "SUCCESS", status: "APPROVED", orderId: "ff-order-guid", orderSessionKey: "ff-session-guid"}

 end